NutdanaiVankrua/Research/ios/cocoapods.md

 ## Cocoapods
-dependency manager for Swift and Objective-C Cocoa projects
+A dependency manager for Swift and Objective-C Cocoa projects

 ### How to install Cocoapods through bundler
 1. Check if your computer has ruby installed, by running the command `ruby —version`